hopetambala/SI664-docs/sql/mysql_select_examples.md

 3 rows in set (0.00 sec)
 ```

-Given the many-to-many relationship that exists between heritage sites and countries / areas you should check whether or not any of the counts are inflated by the presence of sites that span more than one country / area.
+Given the many-to-many relationship that exists between between the `heritage_site` and `country_area` tables you should check whether or not any of the counts are inflated by the presence of sites that span more than one country / area.
 Note the following adjustment:

 * `COUNT(DISTINCT hs.heritage_site_id)` -- filters out duplicate rows produced by a heritage site located in more than a single country / area.